jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 }
 ```

 Terraform will recreate any EC2 nodes with a change in `user_data` contents, so when you invoke `terraform apply` all instances will be recreated.

+> N.B. the AMI I picked up for my EC2 instances has an issue with SSM Agent.
+Ensure you execute the `AWS-UpdateSSMAgent` across your instances after they have provisioned, or you can use an SSM Association document to do that for you as shown here.
+TODO

-After they have all successfully deployed, you should be able to `curl` the public IP address of each instance to verify your setup is correct.
+After they have all successfully deployed, you should be able to `curl` the public IP address of each instance from your machine to verify your setup is correct.
 If you are getting timeouts then make sure your instances have a security group rule permitting traffic from your IP address through port 8080.

 ```bash
 $ curl http://54.229.209.60:8080